Our knowledge of orthopaedics. Your best health.

 Recovery from Surgery

-A flexor tendon takes approximately 3 to 4 months to heal before your hand is strong enough to use without restrictions. usually you will be required to wear a protective splint for approximately 6 o 8 weeks after surgery, removing it only to do exercise prescribed by your doctor and therapist.
+A flexor tendon takes approximately 3 to 4 months to heal before your hand is strong enough to use without restrictions.
+Usually, you will be required to wear a protective splint for approximately 6 to 8 weeks after surgery, removing it only to do exercise prescribed by your doctor and therapist.
 The exercises will help you to gradually regain motion and function.

 Splint wear and proper exercise, exactly as prescribed by your therapist, are as important to recovery as the surgery itself.